About this Pathway

 If you are looking for an educational credential assessment report that will show how your academic achievements earned outside of Canada compare to credentials earned in Canada, check out the University of Toronto’s Comparative Education Service (CES).

-If you have any questions about the UTMRP, please contact the Manager, Pathway Programs at U of T Mississauga:
+If you have any questions about the UTMRP, please contact our U of T Mississauga Pathways Team:

 ¹ A Convention Refugee is a person who is outside of their country of nationality or habitual residence and who is unable or unwilling to return to that country because of a well-founded fear of persecution for reasons of race, religion, political opinion, nationality or membership in a particular social group (See United Nations 1951 Geneva Convention).